 Your guide will provide you with a high quality camera and lens, before teaching you the skills you need to find and photograph the magical aurora.
 Even if you’ve never used a camera before, you have an extremely high chance of going home with beautiful aurora photographs and memories that will last a lifetime!

 Small groups ensure a very personal and genuine experience.
-Trips are available from December–March (there is also limited availability in November – please contact us for more info).
+Trips are available from December–March (there is also availability in October and November).

 Here’s what you can expect:

 8pm: To begin with you’ll meet your guide and be given a top-quality camera.
 Its settings will be taken care of in advance, but your guide will also give you all the instructions you need to start shooting great pictures of the northern lights.
 You’ll then get into a set of cosy winter overalls, ready for your adventure to begin.

 8.30pm–11pm: Your guide will lead you into the Abisko National Park, giving you a local insight into Lapland’s rich history and folklore.
 They’ll also explain the science behind the aurora, which should be dancing overhead, and discuss the impact that strong solar storms could have on society in future.

 11.30pm: Back at the start point, you’ll be able to grab your memory card and take it with you – hopefully filled with fantastic images of the northern lights!

 Camera, tripod, backpack, warm overalls, headlamp, warm drink, guiding services and approximately two and a half hours of searching for and photographing the aurora.